zuozhenggh/learning-library/sprints/data-management/sprint-sql/insert-data/insert-data.md

-# How can I insert data into a table in Oracle database?
+# How can I insert data into a table in the Oracle database?

 Duration: 1 minute